jtcaraball/bg3-salvation/README.md

-# Baldur's Gate 3: Honour Mode Save Scum
+# Baldur's Gate 3: Honour Mode Salvation

 This two batch files allow you to have a functional save system while playing Baldur's Gate 3 in honour mode.
 They function by keeping a separate folder